BRATTLEBORO -- A committee that formed to address bicycle and pedestrian safety in Brattleboro is moving its campaign into the fast lane.

 The leg bands will also be available at Town Hall.

-Sondag said the leg-band distribution is only the first step of a long campaign that will include educational
+Sondag said the leg-band distribution is only the first step of a long campaign that will include educational and promotional messages.

 She said bicyclists, pedestrians and motor-vehicle operators have to work together to make it safer for everyone.